 Center for Advanced Microscopy

-The Center for Advanced Microscopy (formerly known as the Cell Imaging Facility) is located on the second floors of Morton and Searle Buildings at Northwestern University Feinberg School of Medicine, in downtown Chicago.
+The Center for Advanced Microscopy is located on the second floors of Morton and Searle Buildings at Northwestern University’s Feinberg School of Medicine, in downtown Chicago.

 CAM offers a variety of light and electron microscopy services, and is home to the Nikon Imaging Center.